FaiziIsmady/advpro-module6/README.md

 My server processes requests sequentially.
 When the `/sleep` request is received, all other requests must wait for 10 seconds before being processed.
 This simulates a major problem in a real-world server (ex: slow API calls, complex query, inneficient code, etc) since it would cause delays for every user.

+## Commit 5 Reflection
+### Milestone 5: Multithreaded Server
+### Message: “(5) Multithreaded server using Threadpool"

+This milestone enhances my web server by implementing multithreading using a `ThreadPool`.
+Previously, the server handled requests sequentially, meaning a slow request (e.g., `/sleep`) could block all other requests.
+Now, my server can handle multiple client requests concurrently, improving performance and responsiveness.

+To achieve multithreading in my web server, I implemented a `ThreadPool` that manages multiple worker threads to handle incoming client requests concurrently.
+This was done by creating a `ThreadPool` struct in `lib.rs`, which maintains a fixed number of worker threads.
+Each worker listens for incoming jobs via a message passing channel (mpsc), ensuring that tasks are efficiently distributed among available threads.
+In `main.rs`, instead of handling each connection sequentially, I used `pool.execute()` to assign incoming requests to the thread pool, allowing multiple requests to be processed simultaneously.
+Additionally, Arc (Atomic Reference Counting) and Mutex (Mutual Exclusion) were used to safely share the job queue across multiple threads, preventing race conditions.
+This implementation prevents the server from becoming unresponsive when handling slow requests, as other worker threads continue processing new connections while a slow request is still being executed.
+By limiting the number of worker threads, the server efficiently manages system resources, preventing excessive thread creation.
+As a result, my web server can now handle multiple client requests at once, significantly improving performance and responsiveness.